 Mick works closely with the maintenance team to ensure the facilities are running to a high standard and the landscaping of the village is something we can be proud of.

 Erin looks after the needs of the residents and arranges social activities, as well as health and wellbeing services.
 Erin produces a monthly newsletter and event calendar to keep everyone informed about what is happening at Wivenhoe Village.

 Wivenhoe Village occupies a truly unique bushland precinct within the prestigious residential estate of Kirkham Rise.
 Known to many locals as the Mater Dei school land, Kirkham Rise is accessed via a striking entry off Macquarie Grove Road at Cobbitty.
 Entering Wivenhoe Village, through a landscaped access off Sutton Avenue, is like entering a grand country estate of yesteryear.

 Wivenhoe Village offers over 7kms of walking trails and cycleways, meandering through picturesque bushland surrounding the village.
 Conservation areas, informal woodland parks, on site dams and swales all create an idyllic environment; a private oasis to call home, whilst being surprisingly convenient to shops, community facilities, hospitals and churches.

 Located only minutes from picturesque Camden and the emerging Oran Park Town and Narellan Town Centre, residents at Wivenhoe Village will also appreciate the easy access to all parts of Sydney via excellent roads, rail and bus services.

-We are proud to announce that Wivenhoe Village has been named as a Finalist in the 2017 Property Council of Australia Rider Levett Bucknall Innovation & Excellence Awards.
+We are proud to announce that Wivenhoe Village has been named as a Finalist in the 2018 Property Council of Australia/Rider Levett Bucknall Innovation & Excellence Awards.
+National winners will be announced Friday 11 May.
 For more information on these awards and to view full finalist list, please visit the awards website at www.propertycouncilawards.com.au.